jht9629-nyu/covid-19-data-stories-2024/README.md

 In this course we will:

+● _Improve_ data literacy in a data rich world

-● _Explore_ ideas of memory making for social justice and social resilience
+● _Explore_ pioneers and contemporary developers of data visualizations for social justice

-● _Discuss_ pioneers and contemporary developers of data visualization for social justice
+● _Develop_ ideas for data informed memory making for social justice and social resilience

 ● _Explore_ different modes of data storytelling

 ● _Develop_ new data stories according to student interest

 ● _Clarify_ pandemic stories through data disaggregation

 <!-- ● Explore and invent creative uses of data for advocacy and change.